 How to Buy a Short Sale When the Price Is Too High

-If the BPO produces a value that is over market value, and you still really want to buy the home, there is a procedure for this type of situation as well.
-If the home is truly desirable, you might be in competition with other buyers.
-There could be multiple offers.
-So, offer the price that will make your offer the most attractive.
-Be the highest offer.
+If the BPO produces a value that is over market value, and you still want to buy the home, you can bid over the asking price.
+If the home is truly desirable, you might be in competition with other buyers with multiple offers.
+Make an attractive bid, which may be the highest offer, to increase your chances of getting the home.

-The key ingredient that is different about a short sale over a regular transaction is if the appraisal by the buyer's lender ends up less than the sales price, resulting in a low appraisal, you can probably get the bank to reduce the price.
-Yes, the bank will almost always match the appraised value.
-If this were a regular short sale, the seller might refuse to lower the price.
-A seller with equity might say: Forget you, I'm not selling my home then.
+In a short sale if the appraisal by the buyer's lender ends up less than the sales price, resulting in a low appraisal, you can probably get the bank to reduce the price.
+The bank will almost always match the appraised value.
+However, if this were a regular short sale, the seller might refuse to lower the price.

 But a short sale seller must sell.
 Plus, the short sale bank has already approved the short sale.
 If the bank wants to close the transaction, and at this point most banks do, the bank will lower the sales price to match the buyer's appraisal.